maibennett/website_github/exampleSite/content/abstracts.md

 title = "Abstracts"
 slug = "abstracts"
 +++

-#### <a id="grd"></a>**Bennett, M.** (2019).
-"How Far is Too Far?
-Estimation of an Interval for Generalization of a Regression Discontinuity Design Away from the Cutoff".
-Working Paper, Teachers College - Columbia University.

-- ABSTRACT: Regression discontinuity designs are a commonly used approach for causal inference in observational studies.
-Under mild continuity assumptions, the method provides a robust estimate of the average treatment effect for observations directly at the threshold of assignment.
-However, it has limited external validity for populations away from the cutoff.
-This article proposes a strategy to overcome this limitation by identifying a wider interval around the cutoff for estimation using a Generalization of a Regression Discontinuity Design (GRD).
-In this interval, predictive covariates are used to explain away the relationship between the assignment score and the outcome of interest for the pre-intervention period.
-Under an assumption of conditional time-invariance in absence of the treatment, the generalization bandwidth can be applied to the post-intervention period, allowing for the estimation of average treatment effects for populations away from the cutoff.
-To illustrate this method, GRD is applied in the context of free higher education in Chile to estimate effects for vulnerable students.

 #### <a id="chile-rct"></a>Allende, C. & M. Bennett (2019).
 “Biased Beliefs and the Dynamic Role of Information in College Choice”.